Spellhold-Studios/Generalized-Biffing/README.md

 ## Introduction

-This WeiDU mod allows you to biff the content of the override folder for improved performance; that means the files are converted into the BIF file format and moved into the data folder.
+This WeiDU tool allows you to biff the content of the override folder for improved performance; that means the files are converted into the BIF file format and moved into the data folder.
 This works natively under OSX and Linux (if you use the correct executable) and is compatible with the common WeiDU stack un-install operation.
 The game thereby loads much faster again and the performance is running pretty smoothly without jerking.

 <hr>